Zubiri schools 'neophyte' Padilla over canceled Cha-Cha hearing

-MANILA, Philippines – Senate President Miguel Zubiri on Monday, March 20, schooled Senator Robin Padilla on Monday, March 20, after the Senate canceled a planned joint hearing with House lawmakers about proposals to amend the 1987 Constitution.
+MANILA, Philippines – Senate President Miguel Zubiri schooled Senator Robin Padilla on Monday, March 20, after the Senate canceled a planned joint hearing with House lawmakers about proposals to amend the 1987 Constitution.

 Hours before Zubiri released a statement to the media, Padilla pointed to him as the reason why the joint hearing was scrapped – a decision that irked Padilla’s counterpart at the House of Representatives.
 Padilla, in his own interview with reporters, said he is “sad” that the joint hearing with the House did not push through.